-Here's the surprising answer: the EU AI Act is actually more achievable for SMEs than most realise.
+Here's the surprising answer: the EU AI Act is actually more achievable than most organisations realise.
 The requirements focus on practical governance, not theoretical frameworks.
 We built Vireo Sentinel specifically to address this gap, achieving 90% EU AI Act compliance for a 50-person company without hiring a compliance team or spending six figures.

 What the EU AI Act actually requires